Antiques Appraisal Fair: What’s it worth? - Urbana Daily Citizen

 “We hope that this new fundraising event will be a success,” stated Rob Pollock, event chair.
 “The funds raised will help keep our museum open to the public.”

 Five experienced appraisers will be positioned in locations throughout the museum to accommodate attendees by describing the history and estimated value of each item presented.
-The appraiser highlighted today is Rob Pollock.
-Pollock has been a collector of Mechanical Music and Business Machines since 1974.
-Mechanical music items include phonographs, music boxes, automata, self-playing organs, pianos and related ephemera.
-Business machines include recording devices, adding machines, typewriters, and other office equipment.
-Pollock restored his first Victrola at age 13 and his first typewriter at age 14.
-His favorite part of collecting is bringing long silent machines back to life.
-Pollock is looking forward to the Appraisal Fair and helping you learn what your prized possession is worth.
+The third appraiser highlighted is Buzz Jackson.
+Jackson has been a collector since 1968 with a specialty in military items, also known as militaria.
+He became interested in military items during the Centennial of the Civil War and has since become an expert on artifacts from all U.S. wars.
+Jackson has appeared on WGBH Television’s “Antiques Road Show” and brings that level of expertise to the Champaign County Antique Appraisal Fair.
+He looks forward to helping you learn what your prized possession is worth.

 About the event

-Note: Editor’s note: This is Part 3 of a 5-part series leading up to the Antiques Appraisal Fair on April 25.